Biography

 - 7SSWM082 Political Violence, Counterterrorism and Human Rights (MA)

-He writes opinion pieces and comment on terrorism, counterterrorism and torture for a variety of media, including the Washington Post, the Economist, the Guardian, the Independent, BBC News, BBC Radio 4, Newsweek, France 24, Voice of America, Radio France Internationale and the Sun.
-My book has also been covered in the Telegraph and the Spectator online.
+He writes opinion pieces and comments for a variety of media, including Open Global Rights, the Washington Post, the Economist, the Guardian, the Independent, BBC News, BBC Radio 4, Newsweek, France 24, Voice of America, Radio France Internationale and the Sun.
+His book has also been covered in the Telegraph and the Spectator online.

-He has briefed governments and security practitioners on my research findings, including the UK Home Office, the UK Foreign and Commonwealth Office, British and French counterterrorist officials, and Department of Defense staff at the Pentagon in Washington DC.
+He has briefed governments and security practitioners on his research findings, including the UK Home Office, the UK Foreign Office, British and French counterterrorist officials, and Department of Defense staff at the Pentagon in Washington DC.